 This is really just the beginning when it comes to food photography and styling.

-I know that it can be confusing, but once you feel confident with manual camera settings, different composition techniques and styling, food photography will become a breeze.
+I know that it can be confusing, but once you feel confident with manual camera settings, choosing the right gear and lens for food photography, different composition techniques and styling, food photography will become a breeze.